Checklist: buying a house or property

 Find a conveyancer or solicitor.

-A conveyancer, or conveyancing solicitor helps with the legal process required to exchange and settle your contract, and transfer the title of the property into your name.
+A conveyancer, or conveyancing solicitor helps with the legal process required to exchange and settle your contract, and transfers the title of the property into your name.
 Essentially they make buying a house or property possible.
 You’ll need a conveyancer or solicitor before you register to bid, as their contact details will be part of your registration form.

-Know how an auction works.
+Know how an online sale works.

 Check the contract, any conditions in the contract, and the title.